tinyheero/tinyheero.github.io/_posts/2017-03-08-how-to-bayesian-infer-101.md

 difficult and how a class of methods called Markov chain Monte Carlo (MCMC) can help us deal with this!

+* 2020-12-15: Removed superfluous code in the `get_likelihood_df` function.
+    Thanks Ben for pointing this out.
 * 2019-09-19: Fixed the calculation of the marginal probability by multiplying the likelihood by the prior.
 This results in a proper posterior probability distribution that integrates to 1.
 Thanks Jose Tabora for pointing out the